usaid-cs/yesterday-i-learned/linguistics.md

 1. "LL" is pronounced "Y" in Spanish.
 1. Orion is pronounced oh-RYE-un.
 1. Albuquerque is pronounced AL-ber-ker-kee.
-1. There are at least four correct pronunciations for the word "Laos," making it one of the few words no one can pronounce incorrectly. ["Locals pronounce it *Laos*."][youtube 4]
+1. There are at least four correct pronunciations for the word "Laos," making it one of the few words no one can pronounce incorrectly. ["Locals pronounce it *Laos*."](https://www.youtube.com/watch?v=jbDZ-z18UOw)
 1. *Separate* is pronounced SEP-a-rate as a verb and SEP-rate as an adjective.
-1. [Nauru][wikipedia 77] is pronounced na-OO-roo.
+1. [Nauru](http://en.wikipedia.org/wiki/Nauru) is pronounced na-OO-roo.
 It means "I go to the beach".
 1. Maniacal is pronounced "muh-NYE-ic-oh".
 1. Demonstrative is pronounced "duh-MON-struh-tive".
 1. Miserly is pronounced "MY-ser-ly".
 1. Since caliphate is pronounced [kaLEEfa][wikipedia 119], it is never possible to pronounce it correctly.
 1. Jerusalem is pronounced "yuh Hoo sa LA yim".
 1. Jojoba is pronounced 'hoHOEba', because reasons.
-1. [*Monseigneur*][wikipedia 168] (my lord) is pronounced MUN-sin-eur, but *monsieur* is pronounced MI-si-eur, because [French Academy][wikipedia 169].
+1. [*Monseigneur*](https://en.wikipedia.org/wiki/Monseigneur) (my lord) is pronounced MUN-sin-eur, but *monsieur* is pronounced MI-si-eur, because [French Academy][wikipedia 169].
 Both mean "my lord".
 1. [Ezekiel](https://en.wikipedia.org/wiki/Ezekiel) is pronounced yuh-hez-KEL.
 1. According to The Hangover, Baklava is pronounced bakLAva.
 However, everybody else on the Internet says BAKlava.
 1. Analgesic is pronounced an-alJEEsik, or an-alGEEsik if you are actually Greek.